-Tip: If you want to buy a new refrigerator but are still saving money, I recommend using a mini-fridge in the min time or prep a fridge-free meal plan.
+Tip: If you want to buy a new refrigerator but are still saving money, I recommend using a mini-fridge or prep a fridge-free meal plan.

 How to Check if Your Fridge Is Under Warranty

-When repairing a Freon leak, you might want to check if your fridge is still under warranty, since most manufacturers cover repairs or replacements.
+When repairing a fridge gas smell or sound, you’ll need to check if your appliance is still under warranty since most manufacturers cover repairs or replacements.

-Normally, refrigerator warranties are valid for one or two years from the original purchase date, but this may vary depending on the fridge you own.
+Normally, refrigerator warranties are valid for one or two years from the original purchase date, but they can vary depending on the fridge you own.

 When you bought your fridge, you received some documents.
 You will need to check them to see your fridge’s warranty.

-If you can’t find this paperwork, don’t worry.
+If you can’t find the warranty documents, don’t worry.
 You can enter the manufacturer’s website to verify the warranty length.

 For example, if you have an LG fridge, you’ll just have to go to Google and search for “LG Fridge Warranty Information” or enter lg.com/us/support/warranty-information.

-You can also contact the retailer, as they normally save customer transaction details.
+You can also contact the retailer; they normally save customer transaction details.

-But, don’t forget that if you hear or smell gas from your fridge and your food is warm, you’re feeling sick, your electricity bills increased, or you have oil residue on the floor, there’s a good chance you have a Freon leak.
+But don’t forget that if your refrigerator smells like gas and your food is warm, you’re feeling sick, your electricity bills increased, or you have oil residue on the floor, there’s a good chance you have a refrigerant leak.

-You can make a visual inspection or use soapy water to detect the leak, but remember to call a professional, as Freon can be harmful to your health.
+You can make a visual inspection or use soapy water to detect the leak, but remember to call a professional, as the refrigerant can be harmful to your health.

 Thank you so much for taking the time to read this article.
 If you ever experience a different issue while using your fridge, please check out our related posts below.